 Dr. Dale K. Sorensen

-The award will be presented at the annual convention of the American Veterinary Medical Association in Minneapolis, Minn., on July 17.
+The award was presented at the annual convention of the American Veterinary Medical Association in Minneapolis, Minn., on July 17.
+2005.
 Dean Ralph Richardson will present the award on behalf of the K-State Veterinary Medical Alumni Association.

 Dr. Sorensen has had a long and distinguished career as a professor and specialist in large animal infectious disease.
 He earned his Doctor of Veterinary Medicine degree from K-State in 1946 while serving as a private first class in the U.S. Army.
 He then attended the University of Wisconsin where he earned a master’s degree in 1950 and a Ph.D. in 1953 in microbiology with a minor in pathology.
 In 1953, Dr. Sorensen embarked on a 34-year career at the University of Minnesota College of Veterinary Medicine.
 He became a full professor in 1959 and held several department head positions.
 He became the acting dean in 1972 and later assumed the role of associate dean for academic affairs and research from 1980 to 1987.

 Dr. Sorensen also served as a consultant on many research projects around the world.
 From 1946 to 1947, he was a veterinary consultant for the United Nations Relief and Rehabilitation Administration where he supervised the animal health programs of horses and cattle being shipped to Europe.
 He has been principal investigator, or co-principal investigator, in research projects on bovine leukemia, murine leukemia, hog cholera, bovine viral diarrhea, polioencephalomalacia and coliform enteritis of pigs.
 Sorensen also conducted investigations on large animal disease problems throughout the state of Minnesota.